Kidney stones are among the most painful medical conditions.

 If you’re looking for natural ways to pass a kidney stone more easily, these five home remedies can help.

 Poor hydration can often be the cause of kidney stones, so it’s no surprise that increasing your water intake is one of the best ways to get rid of them.
-If you have a kidney stone, the recommended eight glasses of water a day might not be enough.
+If you have a kidney stone, the recommended eight glasses of water per day might not be enough.
 Until you pass the stone, it might be best to drink at least 10 glasses of water each day.

 In addition to that, observe the color of your urine each time you go to the restroom.
 If you’re drinking enough water, your urine should be clear, very pale yellow, almost transparent.
 If it’s any darker than that, you should up your daily water intake by at least a glass or two.